johannhof/coffeetracer/README.md

 coffeetracer
 ============

-A small simple Raytracer in Coffeescript
+A small simple Raytracer in Coffeescript using HTML5 Canvas